Suddenly, there seems to be someone raising urban chickens in every neighborhood. The secret is out: chickens make wonderful backyard companions.

 Don’t mistakenly pick up meat-breed chicks, like cornish crosses.
 Cornish crosses and other meat birds are not good pets, and most tragically decline by just 8 weeks of age.
 Avoid getting some by mistake by checking signs and comparing their size and shape to other chicks.
 (They will be much larger).

 Don’t buy pullets or full-grown hens if you want friendly birds.
-The friendliest chickens are handled and loved-on as chicks.
+Handle the chicks and give them lots of hands-on love if you want them to be friendly.
 Even the friendliest breeds will be more nervous and flighty if not tamed early on.

 Don’t buy chicks without a proper brooder first.
 Chicks are extremely delicate.
-Avoid tragedy by having the brooder set up and warmed well ahead of their arrival to keep them alive and healthy.
+Set up the brooder and warm it up ahead of time to avoid tragedy and damage to the young chicks.
+Do everything you can to keep the chicks alive and healthy!

 Don’t leave your chickens vulnerable to weather or predators.
 Given the right protection, chickens are surprisingly hardy.
 But they can be very easy to kill in an unsafe environment.
 When in doubt, go for a stronger, more secure chicken coop that can withstand predators and bad weather.